ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 The following image is the migration pattern architecture for VMware workloads on {{site.data.keyword.Bluemix_notm}} VCF on VPC.

 ![Zerto Migration Architecture](diagrams/zerto_vpc.svg){: caption="Zerto migration for VMware Workloads on {{site.data.keyword.Bluemix_notm}} VPC (VCF) architecture" caption-side="bottom"}

-#### Migration considerations and requirements
-{: #zerto-migrationvpcconsiderations}

-Consider the following when using Zerto to migrate to IBM Cloud:

-* Network Connectivity: implement appropriate networking configurations to ensure secure and efficient data transfer between on-premises systems and the IBM Cloud VCF environment.
-In VPC the Direct Link will terminate into an instance of the Transit Gateway and a virtual firewall appliance on VPC (for example the Fortinet's FortiGate Next Generation Firewall) can be deployed into the VPC to control the network traffic.
-* Storage Optimization: The vSAN cluster (the NVMe drives on the bare metal servers) needs to have enough capacity to handle incoming workloads.
-* Security & Compliance: Align with regulatory requirements for data protection.
-* Automation & Monitoring: Leverage IBM Cloud monitoring tools for monitoring the infrastucture

-Migrating VMware workloads to IBM Cloud using Zerto offers a seamless, low-downtime solution with continuous replication and automated failover.
-Organizations can leverage IBM Cloud for scalable, resilient disaster recovery while ensuring high availability of critical applications.
-Planning, testing, and optimizing network and storage configurations are crucial for a successful migration.

 ## 4. VMware Cloud Director Availability (VCDA)
 {: #overview-vcda}